Ciro Immobile: Lazio

 On 3 November 2019, he scored his 100th goal for Lazio in a 2–1 away win over Milan.
 On 26 July 2020, Immobile scored a hat-trick in a 5–1 win against Hellas Verona.
-Immobile finished the season with 36 goals, winning the Capocannoniere and equaling Gino Rossetti and Gonzalo Higuaín's all-time record for most goals in a Serie A season.
+Immobile finished the season with 36 goals, winning the Capocannoniere and equaling Gonzalo Higuaín's all-time record for most goals in a Serie A season.
 He also won the European Golden Shoe for the first time in his career, becoming the first Italian player or player from Serie A to win the award since Francesco Totti in 2007.
 Moreover, he set a new record for most penalties scored in a single Serie A season, with 14.

 On 31 August 2020, Immobile signed a five-year contract extension with Lazio.
-On 20 October 2020, he scored a goal in a 3–1 win over his former club Borussia Dortmund in the 2020–21 UEFA Champions League.
+On 20 October 2020, he scored his first Champions League goal for Lazio in a 3–1 win over his former club Borussia Dortmund in the 2020–21 season.
 On 12 May 2021, Immobile scored the only goal of a 1–0 home win over Parma in Serie A; this was his 150th goal for Lazio across all competitions.